Read after dark…

 Carmilla – not the first vampire story, but one of the best and certainly one of the most influential on the vampire genre.
 This is novella length, which allows room for character development, but keeps it tighter and more focused than a full length novel would be (looking at you, Dracula!).
 When a young girl falls ill close to Laura’s isolated Gothic Austrian home, Laura’s father takes her in.
 Laura feels immediately drawn to her, having dreamt about her in childhood.
 But Carmilla has a secret… and sharp teeth!
 Full of mild lesbian eroticism and a wonderful mix of the Gothic and folklore traditions, this has some great horror imagery, such as the coffin half-filled with blood in which the vampire sleeps.
 Much better than Dracula’s dirt!

 Wonderful stuff!
 Enough horror to satisfy those who like to shiver, but also great writing and lots to analyse for those who prefer to dig a little deeper, guided by an expert.
 Highly recommended!

-NB The collection Ghosts in the House was provided for review by the publisher, Collins Chillers.
+NB This book was provided for review by the publisher, Oxford World’s Classics.